GlacierEQ/Omni_Engine/SECURITY.md

 Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.

+## Secret Handling

+Rotate any credentials that may have been exposed and avoid committing secrets to the repository.
+Use a dedicated secret management solution such as HashiCorp Vault or AWS Secrets Manager and reference those secrets via environment variables during runtime.